SysBioInra/bipsim/source/README.md

 ### Prerequisites

-You need a UNIX system running autoconf to install this software.
+You need a UNIX system (Linux, MacOS, or Windows Subsystem for Linux) to install this software.
 Recent [boost](http://boost.org/) libraries are highly recommended.

 ### Installing